adityasoni9998/ANLP_Term_Project_NoFunEval/README.md

 ## Qualitative Examples
 The `error_analysis` directory contains full text of the examples mentioned in Appendix A of our report.

 ## GPU Hardware
 All our reproducibility experiments have been run using AWS g6e.xlarge instance which consists of a single NVIDIA L40S GPU with ~46GB memory.
+For GPT-4o, we query LiteLLM proxy using the API credits for this semester.

+## Model outputs
+All the model outputs from original dataset are provided in generations_original (./generations_original) and all the model outputs from the swapped dataset are provided in generations_swapped (./generations_swapped).

 ## Code Reference
 The evaluation code for runtime efficiency has been derived from the [PIE codebase](https://github.com/madaan/pie-perf).